habitual69/speakify/readme.md

 ## Credits

-Speakify was created by [Your Name Here].
+Speakify was created by [habitual69].
 The app uses Edge TTS for text-to-speech conversion.

 ## License